 Here’s how a group story works:

 The first person starts a story and adds to it for about a minute.
 For instance, you might say: “There once was a bear who had two teenage bears who needed braces.
-To pay for the braces, he took out a Bonsai Dinero loan and then…”
+To pay for the braces, he had to get a job and then…”

 At this point, another individual in the car has to pick up the story and continue it: “… he went to the orthodontist.
 At the office, he found out that he needed braces, too!
 He was surprised, but not totally because…”